playkostudios/gypsum/README.md

 ## Procedural meshes

 Procedural meshes don't use the WL.Mesh class.
-Instead, they use their own class which contains a list of WL.Mesh instances (submeshes), so that a single procedural mesh can have multiple materials.
+Instead, they use their own class (`MeshGroup`) which contains a list of WL.Mesh and WL.Material pairs (submeshes), so that a single procedural mesh can have multiple materials.
 Procedural meshes also have utilities for applying transformations.

 ### Getting submeshes